amitrai48/amitrai48.github.io/_posts/2016-07-31-playing-with-play.markdown

 **Installing Play**

 You can download Play from their [official website](https://www.playframework.com/download).
-Unzip the download at a proper location where you have write access and it to your path.
+Unzip the download at a proper location where you have write access and add it to your path.

 **Linux**